Inflation is ebbing: More stable prices for food are also in sight - Breaking Latest News

 1. Fewer companies want to raise their prices

 According to a survey by the Ifo Institute, fewer companies are planning price increases than in previous months.
 The Ifo researchers regularly ask companies from many sectors about their price plans.
 From this they calculate the “Ifo price expectations”.
 The index still shows rising prices, but fell significantly in June.
 The price expectations in the retail trade with food and luxury goods fell particularly sharply, i.e. in supermarkets and discounters.
-Not only the retailers, but also the food manufacturers are planning price reductions for the first time, says Ifo economic chief Timo Wollmershäuser.
+Not only retailers, but also food manufacturers are planning price cuts for the first time, says Ifo economics chief Timo Wollmershäuser.

 The survey does not yet show that prices are falling, but in stores “the pace of price increases should gradually slow down”.
 Buyers of consumer electronics can expect price reductions.
 In construction, too, prices are likely to fall.
 On the other hand, many services will become significantly more expensive.